-- 8.1.3 Use skills are skills that can be triggered during the controlling player's Main Phase by paying the cost of the skill. - 8.1.4 Counter skills are skills that may be used during a Play Timing or a Counter Timing. - 8.2 If a skill contains 'Once per turn' this means the skill can only be triggered once per turn.
+8.1.3 Use skills are skills that can be triggered during the controlling player's Main Phase by paying the cost of the skill.
+Cards can only trigger and resolve skills in the field zone, unless specified in the skill text.

+8.1.4 Counter skills are skills that may be used during a Play Timing or a Counter Timing.
+Cards can only trigger and resolve skills in the field zone, unless specified in the skill text.

+8.2 If a skill contains 'Once per turn' this means the skill can only be triggered once per turn.